SAP-samples/logistics-business-network-gtt-standardapps-samples/README.md

 # Fulfillment Tracking Apps for SAP Logistics Business Network, Global Track and Trace Option

+## What's New in the 2107 Release
+1. Based on the event type and stop sequence, fill in the payload sequence field for the planned events of the inbound delivery, inbound delivery item, LE-TRA shipment, freight order, freight booking and freight unit.</br>

 ## What's New in the 2106 Release
 1. Separately send freight order, freight booking and freight unit’s reference documents to the carrier reference document table and the shipper reference document table in the Track Shipments app according to the document type.
 Currently we only support the following document types:</br>
 * Shipper reference document type: 001(Purchase Order), 58(Inbound Delivery), 114(Sales Order), 73(Outbound Delivery)</br>